kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 Label namespace may be specified with `<namespace>/<name>[=<value>]`.

+> **NOTE:** The feature file size limit it 64kB.
+The feature file will be
+> ignored if the size limit is exceeded.

 Comment lines (starting with `#`) are ignored.

 Adding following line anywhere to feature file defines date when